keepthrifty/keepthrifty.github.io/_posts/2017/2017-03-13-spend-without-fear.md

 ![Wayne's World and Wayne's World 2 Soundtrack covers]({{site.url}}/assets/img/posts/2017-03-13-spend-without-fear/waynes-world-soundtracks.jpg)

-<div class="image-caption">Party on Wayne, Party on Garth.
+<div class="caption">Party on Wayne, Party on Garth.
 Worth every penny. (<a href="//en.wikipedia.org/wiki/File:Wayne%27s_World_Soundtrack.jpg" title="Fair use of copyrighted material in the context of Wayne's World (soundtrack)">Fair</a><a href="//en.wikipedia.org/wiki/File:Wayne%27sWorld2Soundtrack.jpg" title="This image is of a cover of an audio recording, and the copyright for it is most likely owned by either the publisher of the work or the artist(s) which produced the recording or cover artwork in question."> use</a>)</div>

 I was getting what I wanted, but I still felt stressed.